joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 ### The Produce of the Spirit

->Galatians 5:22-23 (CSB) But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, and self-control.
+>Galatians 5:22-23 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, and self-control.
 The law is not against such things.

->Matthew 7:15-20 (CSB) “Be on your guard against false prophets who come to you in sheep’s clothing but inwardly are ravaging wolves.
+>Matthew 7:15-20 “Be on your guard against false prophets who come to you in sheep’s clothing but inwardly are ravaging wolves.
 16 You’ll recognize them by their fruit.
 Are grapes gathered from thornbushes or figs from thistles?
 17 In the same way, every good tree produces good fruit, but a bad tree produces bad fruit.
 18 A good tree can’t produce bad fruit; neither can a bad tree produce good fruit.
 19 Every tree that doesn’t produce good fruit is cut down and thrown into the fire.
 20 So you’ll recognize them by their fruit.

 The evidence of the Spirit of God within us who produces His fruit.

 ### The Leadership of the Spirit

->Romans 8:3-7 (CSB) For what the law could not do since it was weakened by the flesh, God did.
+>Romans 8:3-7 For what the law could not do since it was weakened by the flesh, God did.
 He condemned sin in the flesh by sending his own Son in the likeness of sinful flesh as a sin offering, 4 in order that the law’s requirement would be fulfilled in us who do not walk according to the flesh but according to the Spirit.
 5 For those who live according to the flesh have their minds set on the things of the flesh, but those who live according to the Spirit have their minds set on the things of the Spirit.
 6 Now the mindset of the flesh is death, but the mindset of the Spirit is life and peace.

 The Holy Spirit leads us, guides us...

 >Romans 8:7 The mindset of the flesh is hostile to God because it does not submit to God’s law.
 Indeed, it is unable to do so.
-8 (CSB) Those who are in the flesh cannot please God.
+8 Those who are in the flesh cannot please God.

 The Holy Spirit enables us to obey God...

->Romans 8:9-10 (CSB) You, however, are not in the flesh, but in the Spirit, if indeed the Spirit of God lives in you.
+>Romans 8:9-10 You, however, are not in the flesh, but in the Spirit, if indeed the Spirit of God lives in you.
 If anyone does not have the Spirit of Christ, he does not belong to him.
 10 Now if Christ is in you, the body is dead because of sin, but the Spirit gives life because of righteousness.

->1 John 5:1 (CSB) Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves the one born of him.
+>1 John 5:1 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves the one born of him.

->John 3:6-8 (CSB) Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.
+>John 3:6-8 Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.
 7 Do not be amazed that I told you that you must be born again.
 8 The wind blows where it pleases, and you hear its sound, but you don’t know where it comes from or where it is going.
 So it is with everyone born of the Spirit.”

->John 10:9-10 (CSB) I am the gate.
+>John 10:9-10 I am the gate.
 If anyone enters by me, he will be saved and will come in and go out and find pasture.
 10 A thief comes only to steal and kill and destroy.
 I have come so that they may have life and have it in abundance.

 The Holy Spirit makes us fully alive.

->Romans 8:12-13 (CSB) So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh, 13 because if you live according to the flesh, you are going to die.
+>Romans 8:12-13 So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh, 13 because if you live according to the flesh, you are going to die.
 But if by the Spirit you put to death the deeds of the body, you will live.

->Mark 9:47-49 (CSB) And if your eye causes you to fall away, gouge it out.
+>Mark 9:47-49 And if your eye causes you to fall away, gouge it out.
 It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into hell, 48 where their worm does not die, and the fire is not quenched.
 49 For everyone will be salted with fire.

 The Holy Spirit gives us the grace and the actual strength to violently, relentlessly, repentantly kill off your sin.

->Romans 8:14-17 (CSB) For all those led by God’s Spirit are God’s sons.
+>Romans 8:14-17 For all those led by God’s Spirit are God’s sons.
 15 For you did not receive a spirit of slavery to fall back into fear.
 Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”
 16 The Spirit himself testifies together with our spirit that we are God’s children,

 The Holy Spirit bears witness with our spirit that we are His children.